coder-zeba/JokeApp/README.md

 # JokeApp

-“A simple app that delivers jokes faster than your internet speed.”
+A simple app that delivers jokes faster than your internet speed.